akeneo/pim-community-dev/internal_doc/frontend/cookbooks/how_create_a_micro_front_end.md

 - The name of your micro frontend ($MICRO_FRONTEND_NAME)

 ## Register you new micro frontend
-First step is to register the new package as workspace of the PIM., we do this in order to mutualize node_modules.
+First step is to register the new package as workspace of the PIM, we do this in order to mutualize node_modules.

 To do this, you need to modify the following packages.json depending on where your micro frontend is located: